GimelStudio/Gimel-Studio/README.md

 Gimel Studio has a node-based workflow for realtime compositing, manipulating, generating and adding effects to images -complete with a registry of 10+ nodes (currently) and an API allowing users to script their own custom nodes.

-It provides basic image editing features such as rotate, resize and blur effects, as well as more advanced editing capibilities such as generating normal maps for use in 3D from images.
+It provides basic image editing features such as rotate, resize and blur effects, as well as more advanced editing capabilities such as generating normal maps for use in 3D from images.

 *Still in BETA stage, but can be considered stable enough for light production work.*